biancaagan/SeeingMachines/readme.md

-This is for thhe Seeing Machines class at ITP Fall 2022.
+This is for the Seeing Machines class at ITP Fall 2022.